tdorssers/TeslaPy/README.md

 | `cache_loader` | (optional) function that returns the cache dict |
 | `cache_dumper` | (optional) function with one argument, the cache dict |

-The SSO page opens in the system's default web browser.
-Upon successful authentication, a *Page not found* will be displayed and the redirected URL should start with `https://auth.tesla.com/void/callback`.
+To authenticate, the SSO page opens in the system's default web browser.
+After successful authentication, a *Page not found* will be displayed and the URL should start with `https://auth.tesla.com/void/callback`, which is the redirected URL.
 The class will use `stdio` to get the full redirected URL from the web browser by default.
-Copy and paste the full URL to continue aquirering API tokens.
-You can use a pluggable authenticator method to automate this using [selenium](https://pypi.org/project/selenium/).
+You need to copy and paste the full URL from the web browser to the console to continue aquirering API tokens.
+You can use a pluggable authenticator method to automate this for example using [selenium](https://pypi.org/project/selenium/).

 The convenience method `api()` uses named endpoints listed in *endpoints.json* to perform calls, so the module does not require changes if the API is updated.
 Any error message returned by the API is raised as an `HTTPError` exception.
 Additionally, the class implements the following methods: